 Orgasmic difficulties such as delayed or absent ejaculation can lead to sore genital areas from too much penetration and friction.
 Make sure you use plenty of lubricant (lube) and try to take your focus off orgasm as the main goal during sex.
 Focus on the sensations you feel when you and your partner touch each other.
 Sex toys may also help as they offer a more intense level of stimulation.

-Yeast infections such as Thrush, infections under the foreskin, as well as STIs such as Trichomoniasis and Genital Herpes can all make sex painful.
-If you are concerned about your sexual health and would like a discrete consultation then visit the LloydsPharmacy Online Doctor sexual health clinic.
+Yeast infections such as thrush, infections under the foreskin, as well as STIs such as trichomoniasis and genital herpes can all make sex painful.
+If you are concerned about your sexual health, you can either request an STI test or selected STI treatments.

 Allergic reaction